How to make

 are a great example.
 They are deceptively soft compared to average Hollywood

-explosions because they contain largely low freq content to allow the music
+explosions because they contain largely low freq content to allow the

 to be heard at the same time without too much masking.
-I'm sure these film
+I'm sure these

 techniques could translate nicely to theater.